uliw/esbmtk/docs/manual/manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The below code examples are available at `https://github.com/uliw/esbmtk/tree/master/examples <https://github.com/uliw/esbmtk/tree/master/examples>`_
 In the first step, one needs to define a model object that describes fundamental model parameters.
-The following code first loads the following esbmtk classes that will help with model construction:
+The following code first loads the following ESBMTK classes that will help with model construction:

 - :py:class:`esbmtk.esbmtk.Model()`